AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 Learning Manager supports integration with only commercial license of Microsoft Power BI.
 It does not integrate with Microsoft Power BI on Government cloud.

-You can use integration with this connector to take advantage of your existing Power BI accounts to analyze and visualize learning data from Prime within Power BI.
+You can use integration with this connector to take advantage of your existing Power BI accounts to analyze and visualize learning data from&nbsp;Learning Manager within Power BI.
 During configuration, the integration administrator can set up their Power BI workspace to be incrementally populated with two live data sets - learner transcript and user skill reports.
 You can then use all the features and power of PowerBI to develop, deploy, and distribute custom dashboards as they desire in their organizations.

 ## Configuring the connector {#configuringtheconnector}

-To configure the connector,  in  the **[!UICONTROL uicontrol Connectors]** page, hover over the **[!UICONTROL uicontrol Power BI]** tile and click **[!UICONTROL uicontrol Connect]**.
+To configure the connector,  in  the **[!UICONTROL Connectors]** page, hover over the **[!UICONTROL Power BI]** tile and click **[!UICONTROL Connect]**.
 The Power BI page opens.
 To establish a connection, you provide the App Client Id, App Client secret, Tenant name, and Workspace Id (optional).
 To obtain these credentials, follow these steps.

 ![](assets/power-bi-configurepage.png)